 These questions are important, because discipleship - just like marriage - is intentional!

 People are at the heart of your ministry, and knowing where they are in their journey is key to guiding them to deeper engagement.
-Check out our redesigned people profiles, they make it easier than ever to get a view of the people in your church.
+We share some best practices to move your people from guest to engaged.
+Get your free copy of our book, .